ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/stream-enrich/Configure-Stream-Enrich.md

 + `"kinesis`" for reading Thrift-serialized records from a named Amazon Kinesis stream
 + `"stdin`" for reading Base64-encoded Thrift-serialized records from the app's own `stdin` I/O stream

+If you select `"kinesis"`, you need to set some other fields in the `enrich.streams.in` section:

+* `enrich.streams.in.raw`: the name of your raw Snowplow event stream [configured in your Scala Stream Collector](Configure-the-Scala-Stream-Collector).
+* `enrich.streams.in.buffer`
+* `enrich.streams.in.buffer`: Stream Enrich maintains a buffer of enriched events and won't send them until certain conditions are met.
+ - `buffer.byte-limit`: Whenever the total size of the buffered records exceeds this number, the buffer will be flushed.
+ - `buffer.record-limit`: Whenever the total number of buffered records exceeds this number, the buffer will be flushed.
+ - `buffer.time-limit`: If this length of time passes without the buffer being flushed, the buffer will be flushed.

 If you select `"kinesis"`, you need to set `enrich.streams.in` to the name of your raw Snowplow event stream [configured in your Scala Stream Collector](Configure-the-Scala-Stream-Collector).

 ### Sinks